 Housing is the cornerstone to living a healthy, satisfying life.
 To that end, we work to match people with suitable housing at one of our housing properties or through partnerships with landlords in the community.
-Each year, we operate 20 high-quality permanent supportive housing and affordable housing properties managed by the Renaissance Property Management Corporation and administer nearly 1,300 vouchers, supporting over 3,300 households with housing options in an increasingly unaffordable state.
+Each year, we operate 24 high-quality permanent supportive housing and affordable housing properties and administer nearly 2,000 vouchers, supporting over 4,400 households with housing options in an increasingly unaffordable state.

 Most importantly, wrap-around supportive services such as counseling, life skills training, financial literacy, and employment assistance are available at most locations to support the residents to maintain safe and stable housing.

-We respond to the health needs of adults and children experiencing or at-risk of homelessness through innovative health care at one of five Federally Qualified Health Centers.
-Stout Street Health Center, the largest and most comprehensive program located in downtown Denver, offers medical and behavioral health care, substance use treatment, dental, vision, and pharmacy services all in one building to reduce as many barriers as possible for over 13,000 patients annually.
+We respond to the health needs of adults and children experiencing or at-risk of homelessness through innovative health care at one of our Federally Qualified Health Centers.
+Stout Street Health Center, the largest and most comprehensive program located in downtown Denver, offers medical and behavioral health care, substance use treatment, dental, vision, and pharmacy services all in one building to reduce as many barriers as possible for nearly 15,000 patients annually.

-Stout Street Health Center serves over 13,000 adults and children each year with compassionate, kind, and professional medical care.
+Stout Street Health Center serves clients with compassionate, kind, and professional medical care.
 Opened in 2014, the 53,192 square-foot Health Center replaced the former Stout Street Clinic, an aging structure that lacked adequate space to effectively meet the complex healthcare needs of an expanding homeless population.